moxer-theme/code-theme-generator/README.md

 # Visual Studio Code Theme Generator

-This is a preview that leverages the new VS Code theming options in v1.12.

 ## The Problem

 - New themes are typically forked from other themes, carrying the bugs with them